 5) Use Endpoint Security Systems to Secure Your Data

 The endpoints in your network, such as servers and workstations, are constantly targeted by threats.
-Establishing a strong endpoint security infrastructure is important to minimize the cyber supply chain risk management of data breaches.
-Here are some steps you can take:
+Establishing a strong endpoint security infrastructure is important to minimize the cyber supply chain risk management of cybersecurity breaches.

-A) Install Antivirus Software: Make sure to have antivirus software on all your servers and workstations.
+A) Install Antivirus Software: Install antivirus software on all your servers and workstations.
 Regularly scan your systems to detect and remove malware, such as ransomware.

 B) Use Antispyware: Spyware is malicious software that collects personal information without your knowledge.
 Install antispyware tools to block and remove these threats.